khudgins/documentation/agent/linux/startService.rst

 Permission
 ~~~~~~~~~~

-It is called by the enstratus user.
+It is called by the enStratus user.

 Overrides